 When you see “mealworms” and “super worms” at the pet store, there is really no distinction aside from their larval phase.
 So, buying larger “super worms” might actually fast-track your colony since they will be ready to reproduce quicker.

-How to Raise Mealworms
+The 11 Steps to Raise Mealworms

 You don’t need a lot to get things started.
 Mealworms are relatively easy to care for, especially when you get into the swing of things.
 Startup costs are minimal, and you can reap the results in no time.
 Let’s dig right in.